-CSP REF STRATEGY ACTION RESPONSIBILITY STATUS 30th June 2022 4.1.1 Develop and implement a Shire Wide Waste Management strategy that includes recycling services Effectively manage the domestic waste and landfill man contracts Develop and implement the Waste Management Strategy Effectively manage the domestic waste and landfill management contracts DES Waste strategy finalized and new action plan for Walgett and Lightning Ridge landfills in motion.
+4.1.1 Develop and imple נומי וויניניהי הראי Develop and implement a Shire Wide Waste Management strategy that includes recycling services Develop and implement a Shire Wide Waste Management strategy Develop and implement the Waste Management Strategy that includes recycling services Effectively manage the domestic waste and landfill management contracts DES Waste strategy finalized and new action plan for Walgett and Lighthing Ridge landfills in motion.
 Strategies for the unmanned landfills are in implementation phase for on-going improved site management.
-4.1.2 Implement initiatives to reduce illegal dumping and provide community education to prevent litter Actively respond to complaints and issues identified to ensure appropriate outcomes for illegal development, dumping and other activities such as abandoned vehicles, noise pollution and odour.
-DES Council has received monies from EPA Trust for cleanup project Council has dedicated budget monies for cleanup projects and will continue to target illegal dumping through RID ONLINE education and new processes.
-Develop and implement a waste education program DES
+4.1.2 Implement initiativ community educat Implement initiatives to reduce illegal dumping and provide community education to prevent litter Actively respond to complaints and issues identified to ensure appropriate outcomes for illegal development, dumping and other activities such as abandoned vehicles, noise pollution and odour.
+Develop and implement a waste education program DES DES Council has received monies from EPA Trust for cleanup project Council has dedicated budget monies for cleanup projects and will continue to target illegal dumping through RID ONLINE education and new processes.